|We love Hollywood Starlets as much as the next girl boss, and our favourites include Joan Crawford, Bette Davis and

-After the death of Zsa Zsa Gabor earlier this week we thought we would take a look back on all of our favourite starlets from the golden age of Hollywood.
+After our article about the death of Zsa Zsa Gabor, we thought we would take a look back on all of our favourite starlets from the golden age of Hollywood.

 Not only was she an acclaimed German actress Dietrich became one of the highest paid actresses of her era.
 She was noted for her humanitarian efforts during the second world war.

 The original husky voice of Hollywood Lauren was usually sought after for more femme fatale roles but it is her role in How to Marry a Millionaire that we remember her best for.

 The Swedish actress stole our hearts in Casablanca.
 She went on to win three Oscars and star in a number of Hitchcock movies.

 We couldn't possibly have a Starlet list without including Joan Crawford.
 She became one of Hollywood's most prominent movie stars and one of the highest paid women in the United States, we love her in Mildred Pierce.

 She was known as an actress that could play a variety of difficult and powerful roles, and because of this, she set a new standard for women on the big screen.
 Independent off-screen as well, her battles with studio bigwigs were legendary.